 Those candidates, who are currently studying in Class 12 at the time of application, must submit proof of passing the exam by the deadline.
 Requests for extending the due date would not be entertained on any grounds.

 It must also be noted that the candidates who have been debarred by the Ministry of Defence from holding any type of Commission in the Defence Services will be considered ineligible for admission to the exam.

 There are certain requirements pertaining to the physical fitness or features that must be fulfilled by the candidate at the time of submitting NDA Application forms.

-The eligibility would vary slightly according to the post for which candidate is applying.
+The NDA eligibility criteria would vary slightly according to the post for which the candidate is applying.

 It must be understood that if a candidate has resigned or withdrawn from any of the training academies of the Armed Forces, on disciplinary grounds, he will not be considered eligible to apply for NDA 2020.

 The candidate must not be suffering from any of these minor conditions at the time of medical examination –